 Ad-hoc sessions may be available - please contact the school office to enquire, however it is not possible to swap pre-booked sessions.

+The Application Process

+Names are accepted onto the waiting list at any time.
+Parents/carers are asked to visit the Nursery School to view the Nursery and then complete an application form.

+Parents/carers will be notified a full term before their child is due to start of what days and hours have been allocated.
+Parents/carers must confirm within 2 weeks whether they still require the place.
+If a place is offered but no response is received within two weeks, the place will be offered to the next child on the waiting list.

+A £50 deposit paid to secure the place, is payable at this point.
+This will be refunded at when first invoice has been paid.

+Families in receipt of FEET or DLA who are unable to pay the deposit should speak to the finance assistant in confidence.

+Children may start in the nursery at anytime throughout the school year assuming places are available.

+When demand for places in the Nursery department at Bramley Church of England

+Infant and Nursery School exceeds the number of places available, the Governors give priority for admission to children according to the oversubscription criteria set out below.
+Discussions with the professionals involved and representatives from Surrey may form part of this process.

+The school will consider applications strictly in accordance with the admissions criteria and will let parents know by email of their decision.

+The final decision on when a child is admitted, the number of hours a child is able to attend and his or her pattern of attendance, rests with the Headteacher.

 Fees

 An invoice will be sent during each half term for that half term and payment must be made within 14 days of the invoice.

+If fees are still outstanding 6 weeks after date of issue and no agreement for payment of the fees can be agreed between parents and school, then your child’s place may be withdrawn.

 We also accept payment by Childcare Vouchers – please ask us for details.

 You will still be charged if your child does not attend any sessions including illness and holidays.

 Charge for late collection will commence 10 minutes after agreed pick-up and will be £5 per 10 minutes or part thereof, late charges will be added to the next invoice.

-Half a term’s notice is required if you choose to leave the nursery or reduce the number of sessions.
+Half a term’s notice is required in writing if you choose to leave the nursery or reduce the number of sessions.

-If fees are outstanding 6 weeks after date of issue and parents have not contacted the School Business Manager, then your child’s place may be withdrawn at the start of the next half term.

-The Application Process

-Names are accepted onto the waiting list at any time.
-Parents/carers are asked to visit the Nursery School to view the Nursery and then complete an application form.

-Families are asked to contact the Nursery in the term before their child is due to start, to share any additional information and confirm that they would still like a place.

-When demand for places in the Nursery department at Bramley Church of England (VA) Infant and Nursery School exceeds the number of places available, the Governors give priority for admission to children according to the oversubscription criteria set out below.
-Discussions with the professionals involved and representatives from Surrey may form part of this process.

-The school will consider applications strictly in accordance with the admissions criteria and will let parents know by letter of their decision.

-If a place is offered but no response is received within two weeks, the place will be offered to the next child on the Waiting List.
-The final decision on when a child is admitted, the number of hours a child is able to attend and his or her pattern of attendance, rests with the Head Teacher.
+Until a child moves to the Pre-school the nursery fee rates will apply.

 Admissions Criteria

 Looked After and previously Looked After Children (See Appendix A item 1)